mag8968/SASP/README.md

 This README document is designed to help the viewer understand the structure of the overall repository.
 The tool contains files related to the playbook management tool used to input/edit/query the mediawiki with new information.
 The `readme-images` folder simply contains any image files that are used in the many readme files of the project.
 The playbook management tool is designed to provide a wide variety of functionalities around cyber security playbooks.
 Such as playbook creation, management, limited automatic execution and easy sharing.
 However, the open-source version does not contain all the functionalities.

+### Disclaimer
+This is a proof-of-concept prototype and is not suitable for production use.
+The code has not been thoroughly reviewed for security vulnerabilities.
+For further information and support regarding production use, commercial applications, and advanced features, please contact the DPS group at Fraunhofer FIT: https://www.fit.fraunhofer.de/en/business-areas/data-science-and-artificial-intelligence/data-protection-and-sovereignty.html

 ## Dependencies
 As a scientific library in the Python ecosystem, we rely on external libraries to offer our features.
 In the `/third_party` folder, we list all the licenses of our direct dependencies.
 Please check the `/third_party/licenses.json` file to get a full list of dependencies and the corresponding licenses.